rfkeepers/tweaoh_ashcan/rules.md

 At some point during play you're going to hear another player say something that doesn't sit well with you.
 Perhaps their tone feels a little off.
 Maybe their statement contradicts something you thought was already established.
 Or, most simply, what you heard was difficult to process or fills you with anxiety, anger, or disgust.
 When this happens, there are three questions you should evaluate.

 First: do you think their statement doesn't match the era, genre, tone, or safety established by the table?
-If so (especially so, if it compromises safety), ask that player to reasses what they said.
+If so (especially so, if it compromises safety), ask that player to reassess what they said.
 It may only take a small change of wording or explanation to re-frame their statement in a way that fits with the table's established goals.
 If not, it's better to catch and correct this deviation early, before further details build on it.

 Second: do you think it contradicts previously established truths?
 Explain to the player what it is you thought was established, and ask if they meant to change that truth.
 The two of you may simply have different perspectives about what was previously established.